SMU vs. Louisiana Tech NCAA Football Odds, Plays and Insights | September 18, 2021

 Over/Under Insights

-- The two teams combine to score 85 points per game, 19.5 more than the over/under in this contest.
+- The combined points per game average of the two teams, 85, is 19.0 points above Saturday's over/under.

-- These two squads combine to allow 49 points per game, 16.5 fewer than this contest's over/under.
+- This contest's over/under is 17.0 points greater than the 49 these two squads combine to allow per game this season.

-- The Mustangs and their opponents have scored an average of 74.3 points per game in 2021, 8.8 more than Saturday's total.
+- The average total in Mustangs games this season is 75.0, 9.0 points more than Saturday's over/under of 66.

-- The 65.5 total in this game is four points above the 61.5 average total in Bulldogs games this season.
+- The 66 total in this game is 4.5 points higher than the 61.5 average total in Bulldogs games this season.

 SMU Stats and Trends

-- The Mustangs came out on top 35-12 last time out when they met the North Texas Mean Green.
-The Mustangs were listed as 22.5-point favorites and covered that spread.

-- The Mustangs have been favored by 13.5 points or more two times this season and have covered the spread in all of them.
+- The Mustangs have been favored by 12.5 points or more once this season and covered the spread.

-- Find the latest odds and place wagers on the Mustangs to cover the spread at SISportsbook.

-- The Mustangs have turned the ball over four times this season, three fewer than the Bulldogs have forced (7).
+- The Mustangs have four giveaways this season, while the Bulldogs have seven takeaways .

+- Find the latest spread and moneyline odds for SMU at SISportsbook.

 Louisiana Tech Stats and Trends

-- When Louisiana Tech scores more than 10.5 points, it is 1-1 against the spread and 1-1 overall.
+- When Louisiana Tech records more than 10.5 points, it is 1-1 against the spread and 1-1 overall.

 - This year the Bulldogs have three turnovers, three fewer than the Mustangs have takeaways (6).